Church of Norway

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 08 am.
 Prior to this, a minimum of three months' advance notice is given in the Statistics Release Calendar.
 This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.

 Church statistics are also relevant in connection with other statistics in Statistics Norway.
-Such as the statistics for Religious and life stance communities, Church account statistics for the joint parish councils and the Employment statistics for the Church.
+Such as the statistics for Religious and life stance communities, Church account statistics for the joint parish councils and the Employment statistics.

 Statistics Norway carries out this task on behalf of the Church Council with legal authority based on the regulation of church organization for Church of Norway § 12 last section with legal basis from the Act on religious communities and life stance communities (trossamfunnsloven) § 12 second section.
 Statistics Norway can make use of the collected data for official statistical purposes with legal basis in the Statistics Act (statistikkloven), Act of 21 June 2019 No. 32 relating to official statistics and Statistics Norway § 10.